DanielaNaomi/EventSender/README.md

 - Has a Cooldown so players don't abuse it.

 # Known Issues
-- Doesn't show the message in the messenger
+- You will receive a fake message from the friend in which you send the message, didn't understand how message works to make it show as you sent the message.
 - You need to restart habbo with extension installed so it works properly

 # How to use